alleyinteractive/byline-manager/README.md

 Manage an article's byline and author profiles.

+## Requirements

+Byline Manager requires PHP 7.
+It is developed for use on WordPress 4.9+, though it may also work on earlier versions.

 ## License

 Byline Manager is released under the [GNU General Public License, Version 3](LICENSE.txt).